 *You can find a list of the papers I used at the end of this post :)

-The first step is cut your paper down to 12″ x 12″.
-Some scrapbook papers come with label edges and you will need to remove those so the paper measures exactly 12″ x 12″.
+Step One: Cut your paper down to 12″ x 12″.
+Some scrapbook papers come with label edges that you will need to remove those so the paper measures exactly 12″ x 12″.

-Apply Scor-Tape, or any double-sided tape, to the edges of the old Cricut mats.
+Step Two: Apply Scor-Tape, or any double-sided tape, to the edges of the old Cricut mats.
 Keep the double-sided tape within the sticky part of the mat – which should measure exactly 12″ x 12″.
-Once the scrapbook paper is placed onto the mat, there won’t be any sticky parts showing.
-I used 1/2″ Scor-Tape.
+Once the scrapbook paper is placed on the mat, there won’t be any sticky parts showing.

-I used my Cricut scraper to go over the paper to make sure there weren’t any air bubbles, but you can also use your hand.
+I used my Cricut scraper to go over the paper to make sure there weren’t any air bubbles, but you can also use your hand or a Cricut brayer.

 That’s it!
 Easy peasy!
 The mat is ready to be played with.